Nazi war crimes in occupied Poland during World War II: 1944 destruction of Warsaw

-During the suppression of the 1944 Uprising in Warsaw, German forces committed many atrocities against Polish civilians, following the order by Hitler to level the city.
+During the suppression of the 1944 Warsaw Uprising, German forces committed many atrocities against Polish civilians, following the order by Hitler to level the city.
 The most notorious massacre took place in Wola where, at the beginning of August 1944, between 40 and 50,000 civilians (men, women, and children) were shot, sexually assaulted and tortured by the Einsatzkommando of the Sicherheitspolizei under Heinz Reinefarth's command and the amnestied German criminals from Dirlewanger.
 Other similar massacres took place in the areas of Śródmieście (City Centre), Stare Miasto (Old Town) and Marymont districts.
 In Ochota, an orgy of civilian killings, rape and looting was carried out by Russian collaborators of RONA.
 After the fall of Stare Miasto, during the beginning of September, 7,000 seriously wounded hospital patients were executed or burnt alive, often with the medical staff caring for them.
 Similar atrocities took place later in the Czerniaków district and after the fall of Powiśle and Mokotów districts.

 Until the end of September 1944, Polish resistance fighters were not considered by Germans as combatants; thus, when captured, they were summarily executed.
 One hundred and sixty-five thousand surviving civilians were sent to labour camps, and 50,000 were shipped to concentration camps, while the ruined city was systematically demolished.
 Neither Reinefarth nor Erich von dem Bach-Zelewski were ever tried for their crimes committed during the suppression of the uprising.
 (The Polish request for extradition of amnestied Wilhelm Koppe from Germany was also refused.)